Sometimes when we trip or fumble,

 “Fishy Fish” expands “Little Ray & Shark Patch Things Up” to show differences between stingrays and manta rays and sharks.
 These cartilaginous fish without bones or scales, may have teeth and may have tongues.

 Cartilaginous fish are made of cartilage.
 Cartilage forms the outside ear of people.
-It is in joints and other body parts inside the body.
+It is in joints and other inside body parts.
 Human babies have more cartilage than adults.
 It is replaced by bone.

 Sharks are ancient fish.
-They did not lose cartilage over the centuries they have been on earth.
+They did not lose cartilage over their centuries on earth.
 They have no bones and they have no scales.
 Like bones, cartilage breaks and wears out, but it is harder for nature to repair.

-Manta rays, Great White, Hammerhead, Mako and Whale sharks have to keep swimming.
+Manta rays, Great White, Hammerhead, Mako and Whale sharks must keep swimming.
 If they stop, they sink.
-Most fish have swim bladders to help them move up and down in the water.
-Swim bladders may aid survival in dirty water.
+Most fish have swim bladders for up and down movement.
+They also may aid survival in dirty water.

 Fish in the shark family have no swim bladders.
-Some sharks store fats and oils in their livers to make up for the missing swim bladders.
+Some sharks store fats and oils in their livers to make up for the absence.
 Rays and bottom-dwelling sharks have large, flat fins to control their level in water.

-All fish have gills.
-Lungs are inside the body.
+Fish have gills.
+Before birth, people have gill-like parts.
 Gills are outside the body.
-Gills are behind the eyes on the heads of most sharks.
-The gills of stingrays, rays and some sharks are under their heads.
+They are behind the eyes on the heads of most sharks.
+They are under the heads of stingrays, rays and some sharks.

 The large number of slit openings into the gills of fish in the shark family is unique.
 Most stingrays and sharks have five pairs of gill slits.
 Each of these opens into one gill.
 Bony fish have one opening to their many gills.

-Fish have pairs of pectoral fins.
+Fish have pectoral fins.
 Rays do not swim like most other fish.
 Some rays swim with a wavy motion.
-Some rays flap their pectoral fins like bird wings.
+Others flap their pectoral fins like bird wings.
 Most fish steer with their pectoral fins.

-Hammerhead sharks swim on their sides.
-Most sharks, electric rays and bony fish move with tail fins, called “caudal fins”.
+Hammerheads swim on their sides.
+Most sharks, electric rays and bony fish move with tail “caudal fins”.
 The dorsal fin keeps fish upright.
 It is small or missing in flat rays and sharks.

-All fish have mouths.
+Not all fish have teeth in their mouths.
 A stingray's mouth is under its body.
 A shark's mouth is in the front of its head.
 Manta rays also have front-facing mouths.
-Not all fish have teeth in their mouths.

 Most fish have tongues or tongue-like parts.
 Stingrays and sharks have small tongues made of cartilage on the floor of their mouths.
 Bony fish have bony tongues called “basihyals”.